-- Do not pour any hazardous products down a storm drain they are connected to local waterbodies. - If you have hazardous products in your home or workplace, make sure you store or dispose of them products dispose of them properly.
-Read the label for guidance.
+- Do not pour any hazardous products down a storm drain they are connected to local waterbodies.

+- hazardous

+products in your

+home or

+workplace, make sure you store or

+dispose of them properly.
+Read the

+label for guidance.

-- Use natural or less toxic alternatives when possible. - Recycle used motor oil.
+- Use natural or less toxic alternatives when possible.

+- Recycle used motor oil.